How often does the survey take place?

-Why can’t different people be selected each year?
+Why can’t different people be selected each time the survey runs?

 You have provided lots of information since we started talking to you in 2013.
 Providing us with information about your life

-every year means that we can connect the data we already have about you to your answers each year and track changes that happen over time.
+regularly means that we can connect the data we already have about you to your answers and track changes that happen over time.

 This means you can’t be replaced!